-Class teachers differentiate teaching and learning to meet the needs of all children in their class.
+Class teachers adapt their teaching and the subsequent learning to meet the needs of all children in their class.
 This will ensure that your child's needs are being met.
-For some children this may mean that they have separate work planned for them to enable their unique needs to be met in the classroom.
+For some children this may mean that they have adapted work planned for them to enable their unique needs to be met in the classroom.